jakesumneryale/Protein_interface_assessment/README.md

-This is the code for the manuscript: "Assessment of scoring functions for computational models of protein-protein interfaces" By Jacob Sumner et al. first submitted in July 2024.
+This is the code for the manuscript: "Assessment of scoring functions for computational models of protein-protein interfaces" By Jacob Sumner and Naomi Brandt et al. submitted in December 2025.

 The folders in this repository contain the following scripts and code: